rarebreed/rarebreed.github.io/_posts/2016-12-11-pure-vs-impure.md

 Applicatives are useful in the situation where you have a "regular" function (ie a pure function) taking regular value types.
 But what if instead of a pure value, you only have another FAM type (Functor, Applicative, Monad)?
 This is where lifting comes in handy.
 You lift the pure function to be applied to "impure" values.
-If your pure function only has a single parameter, then you can simply fmap it.
+If your pure function only has a single parameter, then you can simply map it.
 But if the pure function takes multiple arguments, then this is where Applicatives come in handy.
 Recall the type definition of apply:

 {% highlight haskell %}